Deep ALMA redshift search of a z~12 GLASS-JWST galaxy candidate: ALMA Observations and Data reduction

 \section{ALMA Observations and Data reduction}

-ALMA observations were carried out between 2022-08-03 and 2022-08-05 as part of project 2021.A.00020.S (Bakx \& Zavala), and are summarized in Table~\ref{tab:alma_observations}.
+ALMA observations were carried out between 2022-08-03 and 2022-08-05 as part of the DDT project 2021.A.00020.S (Bakx \& Zavala), and are summarized in Table~\ref{tab:alma_observations}.
 The spectral setup consists of four adjacent tunings covering a total bandwidth of $\sim30\,\rm GHz$ from 233.4 to $263.0\,\rm GHz$ in the ALMA Band 6.
-This range covers the expected (redshifted) frequency of the [OIII]88\micron{}\ ($\nu_{\rm rest}=3393.0062\,\rm GHz$) from $z=11.9$ to $z=13.5$, where our target was expected to be (covering $\sim98$\% of the posterior distribution function of the photometric redshift).
-Each of the tuning was observed for around $2.2\,$hrs on-source ($\sim4\,$hrs in total).
+This range covers the expected (redshifted) frequency of the [OIII]\,88\micron{}\ ($\nu_{\rm rest}=3393.0062\,\rm GHz$) from $z=11.9$ to $z=13.5$, where our target was expected to be (covering $\sim98$\% of the posterior distribution function of the photometric redshift).
+Each of the tunings was observed for around $2.2\,$hrs on-source ($\sim4\,$hrs per tuning including the overheads).

+{ Based on the photometric redshift analysis by \citet{Castellano2022} and \citet{Naidu2022} conducted with {\sc eazy} and {\sc zphot}, we expect only a 2\% chance that the line be redshifted below or above our observing window.
+The initial results from the {\sc prospector} fit \citep{Naidu2022} suggest a slightly greater probability within $z\approx13.5-14.5$, although improved photometric estimates have now removed this redshift solution.
+In addition, potential systematic errors in the photo-$z$, or selection effects altering the prior distribution could lead to underestimating these probabilities.
+Despite this, we believe the chances of the redshift being outside our window of observation are minor because the marginal detection in F150W and the clear photometric break tightly constrain the photometric redshift regardless of the prior and template choice. }